CampaignLab/Campaign-Lab-Guide/Campaign Lab Guide.md

 **Are you a Developer?**
- - Work with activists to help us to design a [new dashboard] to make Get Out the Vote Election operations more efficient(Link to brief)
+ - Work with activists to help us to design a [new dashboard] to make Get Out the Vote Election operations more efficient(https://docs.google.com/document/u/1/d/1q8RJFEYv1E2VAuEdEZYRGorT37RV-rFH0qVSWpiNQOo/edit?usp=sharing) - keep updated on this team's progress on the slack channel #gotv-dashboard
  - Help us [spec out what's needed for a new SchoolCuts style website](https://github.com/CampaignLab/data-pipeline/issues/24)

 **Are you a researcher or activist?**